cirosantilli/linux-cheat/filesystem.md

 `-u a -g a`: everything seen on `to` is owned by `a:a`

-Everything created / saved on b, is created on `a` with owner `b:b`.
+Everything created / saved on `b`, is created on `a` with owner `b:b`.

 Unmount:

     fusermount -u /home/johnc/ISO-images

+### ramfs

+### tmpfs

+Types of filesystems that exists only in RAM.
+It is therefore fast and can only be small.

+Can be useful if you want to speed up some filesystem operations and have enough RAM for it.

+tmpfs vs ramfs:

+-   tmpfs has a fixed size: it does not grow dynamically and raises an error if you blow the limit.

+    ramfs can grow dynamically and does not use swap.

+-   tmpfs uses swap, ramfs does not.

+Create a tmpfs:

+    sudo mkdir -p /mnt/tmpfs
+    sudo mount -t tmpfs -o size=100m tmpfs /mnt/tmpfs

+Create a ramfs:

+    sudo mkdir -p /mnt/ramfs
+    sudo mount -t ramfs -o size=100m ramfs /mnt/ramfs

+Undo with:

+    sudo umount /mnt/ramfs

 ### Unmount